name banner

 * Hard Farm on top of Whinney Hill (later a quarry and then the landfill site)

-* Sankey House Farm at the corner of Whinney Hill Road
+* Sankey House Farm on the south side of Whinney Hill Road

 * Rabbit Hole; a cottage in the fields above Clough Brook, later covered by the tarmac of the M65